yeganesoltani/OSLab-Homeworks/OS-8/README.md

 Startup:  1  at  08:03:58 10/08/15
 Uptime:   6 hours, 56 minutes and 7 seconds
 Shutdown: OK  at  15:00:05 10/08/15

+4- To display a list of all network interfaces and the associated IP address type the following command:

+ip addr

+You can also use the following commands to display the private IP address:

+hostname -I
+ifconfig

 Downtime: 17 hours, 8 minutes and 14 seconds